Why is Mount Everest not the tallest mountain in the world?

 What was Everest called before naming it?

-For those who are not aware, Everest was foremost uncovered by Sir George Everest in 1841.
+For those who are not aware, Everest was first uncovered by Sir George Everest in 1841.
 George Everest anointed it “Peak 15”, and initially, it was called by that name.
-But in recognition of Sir George Everest, the name of the mountain was changed to Everest in 1865.
+However, in recognition of Sir George Everest, the name of the mountain was changed to Everest in 1865.
 From then on, the name Everest is well renowned all over the globe.

 How much does it cost to climb Everest?